 If you are not taking the luxury train, your tour operator will arrange private transportation for you between Cusco & the train station in Ollantaytambo.
 If you are traveling on your own, ask your hotel to assist you with arrangements for the train.

 Besides there not being baggage cars on the train, there is no way to transport luggage between the train and the hotels in Aguas Calientes other than by hand-carry.
 A good reason to pack lightly when you visit the ruins, even if you plan to stay overnight.
 Hotels in Cusco & Ollantaytambo will store your luggage in locked rooms until you return.

 Where do I get Machu Picchu entry tickets?

-If you booked your tour through an operator you should not have to worry about transportation or tickets for the train, the shuttle or the entry to the ruins.
-Your operator should take care of it.
+If you booked your tour through an operator, they will arrange all your transportation and train tickets as well as the shuttle to/from the entry to the ruins.
 While it is possible to go from Cusco to Machu Picchu in one day, it is better to break up the journey with at least one overnight in Aguas Calientes or Ollantaytambo, either on the way to the ruins or on the way back to Cusco.